-there were other songs i meant to include some footage of, and i would have, if i hadn’t run out of recording time on the cameras halfway through and then been too lazy to set everything up again for the second go-round. probably better not to reveal too many secrets before their time anyway.
+There were other songs I meant to include some footage of, and I would have, if I hadn’t run out of recording time on both cameras halfway through and then been too lazy to set everything up again for the second go-round.
+Probably better not to reveal too many secrets before their time anyway.

-of the three, the 1903 silent version of alice in wonderland has to be the most interesting. the print is in terrible shape. the “restoration” i’ve seen isn’t much better than what’s here, aside from featuring some colour tinting not present in my black and white copy. flawed as it is, there are some pretty cool images there. i like the bit when alice encounters the deck of cards — especially when they start chasing her. a strange, sobering thought: every person involved in any aspect of making the film is now dead, even down to the children who play the walking cards.
+Of the three, the 1903 silent version of Alice in Wonderland has to be the most interesting.
+The print is in terrible shape.
+The “restored” version I’ve seen isn’t much better than what’s here, aside from featuring some colour tinting not present in my black and white copy.
+Flawed as it is, there are some pretty cool images there.
+I like the bit when alice encounters the deck of cards and they start chasing her.
+A strange, sobering thought: every person involved in any aspect of making this film is now dead, even down to the children who play the walking cards.

-elliott, true to his word, made it clear he wasn’t coming back until he got a brand new intro song. i did what i had to do and got a few of the other guys to help me out. in a show of appreciation, after turning in a number of pretty laid-back segments and threatening to turn into a music critic, elliott responded to claims that he’d lost his edge by getting back to some of the good old-fashioned bitterness he used to let loose with when these video progress reports were in their infancy. i think this might even be the most confrontational work he’s ever done in front of the camera.
+Elliott, true to his word, made it clear he wasn’t coming back until he got a brand new intro song.
+I did what I had to do and got a few of the other guys to help me out.
+In a show of appreciation, after turning in a number of pretty laid-back segments and threatening to turn into a music critic, Elliott responded to claims that he’d lost his edge by getting back to some of the good old-fashioned bitterness he used to let loose with when these video progress reports were young.
+I think this might be the most confrontational work he’s ever done in front of the camera.

-and i forgot to credit the snippet of “lose my breath” by my bloody valentine that shows up around the halfway point. i’d go back and fix that, but i don’t feel much like waiting another three hours for the video to process all over again, and then another two for it to upload here. apologies to kevin shields and bilinda butcher.
+And I forgot to make a note of the snippet of “Lose My Breath” by My Bloody Valentine that shows up around the halfway point in the end credits.
+I’d go back and fix that, but I don’t feel much like waiting another three hours for the video to process all over again, and then another two for it to upload here.
+Apologies to Kevin Shields and Bilinda Butcher.